Teen Crystal Meth Addiction

 Teen Crystal Meth Addiction 101

 What is crystal meth exactly?
-This is the first question of many parents.
-Stories on the news about meth lab explosions and related drug busts are scary, and parents are often concerned about the drug their teen may be ingesting – and rightfully so.
-Crystal meth is a stimulant drug that comes in a toxic, crystallized powder form.
-Homemade in hidden labs across the country, it is an unregulated substance that is often created with common household chemicals that are highly volatile.
+Stories on the news about meth lab explosions and related drug busts are scary.
+Parents are often concerned about the drug their teen may be ingesting.
+Crystal meth is a stimulant that comes in a toxic, crystallized powder form.
+Homemade in labs, it is an unregulated substance often created with common household chemicals that are highly volatile.

-Under the influence, many teens are extremely social and friendly, seeming unable to sit still or stop moving, while others become close-mouthed, quiet and focused on the minutiae of a single task.
-When the drug begins to wear off, addicted teens crave more.
-When they stay awake too long and take too much of the drug, they risk dehydration, hallucinations, heart attack, seizures and death.
+Under the influence, many are social and unable to sit still or stop moving.
+Others become close-mouthed, quiet, and focused on the minutiae of a single task.
+When the drug begins to wear off, teens crave more.
+When they stay awake too long and take too much of the drug, they risk dehydration, hallucinations, heart attack, seizures, and death.
+Consequently, this is a very dangerous drug.

 Does Your Child Have a Crystal Meth Problem